 If you only visit one place in Belize, make it Caye Caulker!
-This island paradise caters to all budgets but our Caye Caulker Travel Guide will show you how do it as cheaply as possible!
+This island paradise caters to all budgets but we’ll show you all the things to do on Caye Caulker on a budget!

 Caye Caulker is a tiny coral island located 32 km North-East of Belize City, an hour away by water taxi.

 The whole island measures 8 km long by 1.6 km wide but the centre of town is even smaller & can be walked in 10 minutes.

 * Don’t forget to purchase travel insurance before any trip to Belize.
 We’ve been using World Nomads for over 10 years.
 It’s the best-value provider we’ve found but there are other important things to consider.
 Check out our post and find out which of our claims were successful or denied.

 Caye Caulker is a major backpackers hub on the Central American trail.